What Is the Difference Between .CER and .CRT Files?

 In practical terms, CER files are often used to distribute and install SSL certificates on various software applications and devices.
 For example, web servers use SSL/TLS certificates stored in CER files to establish secure connections with web browsers.

-A CRT file, also known as a certificate file, contains only the public key and other details of the digital certificate, not the private key.
-The private key is kept secure and private in a file with a .key extension on the server or device that holds the certificate.
+A CRT file, or certificate file, contains the public key and details of the digital certificate but does not include the private key.
+The private key is stored separately in a secure .key file on the server or device using the certificate.

 CRT files can be used in secure connections, allowing the receiver to authenticate the sender’s identity, ensuring that the sent information remains unchanged.
 Web servers often utilize SSL/TLS certificates stored in CRT files to establish secure connections with web browsers.